RV Callista

+Facilities

 The vessel is fitted with a 4 tonne A frame and associated winch, a 1.3 tonne crane, a moonpool and facilities for diving operations.
 She carries a variety of sensors as standard and is equipped with both wet and dry laboratories.
 Propulsion is by twin Scania D12 diesel engines giving a service speed of 10 knots and a maximum speed of 14 knots.
 She is also fitted with bow thrusters for enhanced manouvrability.